Tregastel, Cotes-d'Armor tourism & sightseeing

 More things to do close to Tregastel

-You have more chances to appreciate the natural environment if you take one of the organised boat trips around the group of islands just off the coast called the 'archipelago of seven islands' - bring your binocular, this is the largest bird sanctuary in France.
+You have more chances to appreciate the natural environment if you take one of the organised boat trips around the group of islands just off the coast called the 'archipelago of seven islands' - bring your binoculars, this is the largest bird sanctuary in France.

-History enthusiasts will also want to travel a few kilometres south from Trégastel-Plage to Kergentuil and the Ile Grande to see the prehistoric gallery grave and dolmen.
+History enthusiasts will want to travel a few kilometres south from Trégastel-Plage to Kergentuil and the Ile Grande to see the prehistoric gallery grave and dolmen.

-Map of Tregastel and places to visit
+Map of Tregastel and places nearby

 Visit near Tregastel with France This Way reviews